Increased Access To Buprenorphine (Suboxone) In 2021: What This Means For Opioid Addiction Recovery

 • residents of areas with few prescribers

-Addiction researcher Brendan Saloner of the Johns Hopkins Bloomberg School of Public Health told Associated Press that these new guidelines will “provide more on-ramps to treatment,” particularly in settings where people most commonly show up for treatment.
+Addiction researcher Brendan Saloner of the Johns Hopkins Bloomberg School of Public Health told Associated Press that these new guidelines would “provide more on-ramps to treatment,” particularly in settings where people most commonly show up for treatment.

 Finding Buprenorphine Treatment